Esteban Moctezuma: Secretary of Public Education

 Esteban Moctezuma became secretary of public education under President Andrés Manuel López Obrador in 2018.
 As secretary, he supported the reversal of the controversial educational reform instituted by President Enrique Peña Nieto in 2013, instituted a "neutral uniform" that allows girls to wear pants to school, and sponsored the publication of a free geography textbook.
 During the 2020 COVID-19 pandemic in Mexico, Moctezuma oversaw the institution of distance learning.

 In an October 2020 appearance before the Senate of the Republic, Moctezuma Barragán said that a SEP survey had increased confidence in public education from 5.8 on a scale of 0–10 in January 2019 to 7.7 in August 2020.
 He testified that the distance learning program Aprende en casa I had achieved its goals, in that pupil exam results for high school were as good in 2020 as in previous years, despite three months of home education.
 He pointed out that distance learning involved a combination of online classes and televised classes, in that 94% of Mexican households have a television.
 Broadcasts are made in Spanish and twenty-two indigenous languages, and the SEP distributed 700,000 notebooks and other school supplies.
 The SEP provided training for online classes for 1,200,000 teachers and parents and provided email accounts to 19,500,000 students.
 Televised classes of Aprende en casa II for the 2020–2021 school year reach 30.4 million users with another 1.2 million pupils who have classes via radio.

-Moctezuma also announced that 140 campuses of Universidades para el Bienestar (Universities for Well-Being) offer 36 different majors and serve 32,000 students.
+Moctezuma also announced that 140 campuses of Universidades para el Bienestar (Universities for Well-Being) offer 36 different majors and 32,000 students.